negotiation

 7 Leadership Negotiation Skills to Make the Breakthrough

-As a leader, you will need to hone leadership negotiation skills to cope with a multitude of situations.
 Whether you are mediating in a difficult breakdown in communication, working on a complicated client deal, or negotiating a new pay deal or change in working conditions, the likelihood is that there will be some compromise needed to reach an agreeable solution.
+Mastering negotiation skills benefits both personal and professional interactions by improving communication, collaboration, and conflict resolution.

 Here are 7 leadership negotiation skills to improve outcomes: